RoNoMaD/gatsby-cv/README.md

 ### Built With

-List main libraries, frameworks used including versions (React, Angular etc...)
+List main libraries, frameworks used

 - [Gatsby](https://www.gatsbyjs.com/) : build incredible websites using a React-based framework and innovative data layer that makes integrating different CMS's, APIs, and services into one web experience incredibly easy.
 - [NetlifyCMS](https://www.netlifycms.org/) : Open source content management for your Git workflow